zhqduan/HUPAN-1/README.md

     hupanSLURM mergeUnalnCtg Unalign_result/data/ mergeUnalnCtg_result

+   Alternatively, if you conducted step iv by `hupan`, you can find the merge result in the Unalign_result/total:

+    mv Unalign_result/total/ mergeUnalnCtg_result

 **(5) Remove redundancy and potential commination sequences**

 After obtaining the non-reference sequences from multiple individuals, redundant sequences between different individuals should be excluded, and the potential commination sequences from non-human species are also removed for further analysis.